 Social and Lifestyle Impact

 The social signs of drug addiction are profound.
 Being addicted to drugs leads a person away from healthy relationships with peers who are also involved in drug use, or the addicted individual can lapse into isolation, leading to intense feelings of loneliness.
-Additionally, drug-addicted individuals are at higher risk for domestic violence, intimate partner violence, impaired driving, and many other criminal offenses.
+Additionally, drug-addicted individuals are at higher risk for domestic violence, intimate partner violence, impaired driving, and many other criminal offences

 Conclusion